-2. Use Recruitment Process Automation to route inbound applicants faster
+2. Use Mya Recruit to route inbound applicants faster

 Use conversational AI in the application path for your healthcare, warehouse, and grocery positions.
 For candidates who are still filling out job applications, it’s critical you’re able to engage and place them where they’re needed most as fast as possible.

-Using recruitment process automation will help you to route inbound applicants to critical infrastructure, supply chain, and healthcare positions.
+Using Mya Recruit will help you to route inbound applicants to critical infrastructure, supply chain, and healthcare positions.

 3. Use Outreach to route healthcare professionals to where they are needed most